 Crescent Mold?
 Hacks of Eagles?

 I’ve been hacked!
 Or to be more accurate, someone used a compromised email and password combination to login to my Spotify account.
 No harm done so far, my credit card details are not visible, and nothing seems amiss other than a very strange collection of “Recently Played” music.
 I have decided to highlight the hack for two reasons.
 Firstly, it’s always good to revisit computer and password security, a topic that has been of great interest to me over the years.
 But perhaps more importantly, I suspect that this hack was part of an ongoing effort to fraudulently obtain money from Spotify by getting hacked accounts to play fake bands.
-More on that in the second part of the post.

 Spotify scam

-But perhaps the most interesting part of the breach has been that my account was being used to click on some dubious content.
+The most interesting part of the breach has been that my account was being used to click on some dubious content.
 At first I assumed that my premium account had been hacked by someone who wanted to gain access to uninterrupted music for free.
 I started cleaning my “Recently Played” list, and my inner music geek became curious about the listening habits of my hacker.
 Interestingly, they did not only play the music with my account, they added these artists to my Followed artists as well.

 At first I recognised a few names here and there, David Bowie, Taylor Swift, and Ariana Grande.
 But the bulk of plays were of artists I had never heard of.
 This made me feel old and out of touch.
 But then I noticed that some of the artist names were quite random, I saw “Rome Osiris”, “Gaia Genesis”, “Morrowmug Rifters”, “Confidential Wyvern”, “Inside of Rose”, and “Luscious Mistakes”, just to name a few.
 These seemed to be names generated by some mediocre machine learning algorithm.
 The covers looked like they were taken from stock photography, there was never an artist pictured, and none of them had any bio information.
 All of the random acts had only one song (usually between 2.00 and 2:40 minutes long).
 I listened to a couple of songs, and most of the music was extremely bland, it could have been composed by an AI.
 Despite having only one short song, these musicians were followed by thousands of people, and managed to get thousands of plays.
 There was never a bio, never an artist’s picture, and most songs were uploaded using self-publishing tools such as DistroKid.